djcunningham0/dannycunningham.com/content/posts/2022-09-06-ffb-defense-scoring/index.md

 +++
-title = "Should My Fantasy Football League Change Our Defense Scoring Settings?" subtitle = "Analyzing the impact of possible changes" excerpt = "Some of my fantasy football league members want to make changes to defense scoring settings.
+title = "Should My Fantasy Football League Change Our Defense Scoring Settings?" subtitle = "Analyzing the impact of possible changes" date = 2022-09-06 tags = ["data analysis", "fantasy football", "streamlit", "web apps"] draft = false description = "Some of my fantasy football league members want to make changes to defense scoring settings.
 I'm not sure it's a good idea, or if it even matters at all.
 Let's find out!
-Featuring a Streamlit web app and the (ugly) Yahoo Fantasy Sports API." date = 2022-09-06 tags = ["data analysis", "fantasy football", "streamlit", "web apps"] draft = false
+Featuring a Streamlit web app and the (ugly) Yahoo Fantasy Sports API."
 +++

 I've been the commissioner of a fantasy football league for a few (maybe more than a few) years now.